 13. Try an almond croissant and latte at Le Panier, Pike Place’s famous french bakery

 14. Find the Secret Hotspot

-• Find the unmarked pink door in Post Ally to reveal a moderately priced local favorite restaurant featuring cabaret & trapeze artists on weekends
+• Find the unmarked pink door in Post Ally to reveal a mid-priced local favorite restaurant featuring cabaret & trapeze artists on weekends.

 15. Ride an iconic Washinton State Ferry

 • If you have daylight left, head a few blocks to the ferry dock.
 You can’t beat the $8 roundtrip ticket for a sunset cruise across the Puget Sound.

 #1 Tip: Start early if you want to visit the biggest tourist spots.
 Starbucks & Piroshky Piroshky won’t have long lines till 10am or so.